Vector35/tanto/README.md

 Author: **Vector 35, Inc.**

 ## Description:
-Tantō is a plugin for [Binary Ninja](https://binary.ninja/) that slices functions to help you can understand them faster.
+Tantō is a plugin for [Binary Ninja](https://binary.ninja/) that slices functions so you can understand them faster.

 <img align="center" src="./tanto_preview.png">